dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 your web portal or web site.
 Currently, plugins exist for charts, maps and pivot tables.

-Please be aware that **all of the code examples in this section are for demonstration purposes only**.
+Please be aware that all of the code examples in this section are for demonstration purposes only.
 They should not be used as is in production systems.
 To make things simple, the credentials (admin/district) have been embedded into the scripts.
 In a real scenario you should never expose credentials in javascript as it opens a